lipido/fronty.js/README.md

 myModel.set( () => myModel.counter++ );
 ```

-### Templates
+### Renderers
-Templates allows you to maintain your HTML separated from your JavaScript code.
+Renderers allows you to maintain your HTML separated from your JavaScript code.
-Templates are Handlebars templates.
+A renderer is a function that takes a model and converts it into HTML.
+A very
+powerful library to create this function is
+[Handlebars](http://handlebarsjs.com/), sinde a Handlebars template is a valid
+renderer function for fronty.js.
 For example:

 ```html
 <span>Current counter: {{counter}}</span>
 ```

-This template would be able to render the previous model, where `counter` is
+This renderer would be able to render the previous model, where `counter` is
 a property of the model.

 ### Components
 Components are responsible of rendering your models into HTML by using a
-template and, more important, to update your HTML when your model
+renderer function and, more important, to update your HTML when your model
 changes (implementing "one-way binding"), by making as less changes as possible
 in the HTML document in order to increase performance.

-Components receive a compiled Handlebars template as a parameter and are placed
+Components receive a renderer function (e.g: a Handlebars template) as a
-inside a node of your HTML document, so everything inside that node is
+parameter and are placed inside a node of your HTML document, so everything
-responsibility of the component.
+inside that node is responsibility of the component.

 ```javascript
 var myModel = new Model('mymodel');